-I recently gave you some gift ideas for foragers and wildcrafters, so this week I’m doing a gift guide for fermenters and homebrewers!
+I recently gave you some gift ideas for foragers and wildcrafters and for backyard gardeners, and now here’s a gift guide for fermenters and homebrewers!
 Fermenting is a huge passion of mine, and I love showing people how easy it is.
 This is going to be a long one because I have many recommendations, and although it’s mainly geared towards newbies, even seasoned fermenters can still benefit from many of these products.
 So get these things for that person in your life who has always wanted to make their own kombucha, pickles, or homebrew, but doesn’t have the right tools to start!

-Let’s start with things you need for veggie ferments (like dilly beans or hot sauce).
-Technically no equipment is needed besides a fermenting vessel, salt, and something to weigh down the veggies with, but it’s really nice to have a kit like this one from Fermentools.
-It comes with a handy weight, Himalayan salt, and an airlock that helps to prevent mold.
-All you need is a quart size mason jar and you’re good to go!
-You can see my full review of this kit in my fermented cranberries post.
+Let’s start with things you need for veggie ferments (like dilly beans, hot sauce, or cranberries).
+Technically no equipment is needed besides a fermenting vessel, salt, and something to weigh down the veggies with, but it’s really nice to have a kit like this one from Easy Fermenter.
+It comes with handy weights, special airlock lids, and a recipe book.
+All you need is quart size wide mouth mason jars and you’re good to go!

 Of course, sometimes it’s nice to ferment in larger than quart size batches, and this is when a ceramic crock is perfect.
 My Mom got me this this 3 gallon ceramic crock from Ohio Stoneware for Christmas a few years ago, and I absolutely love it!
 Now the only thing I wish I had for it is the crock weight set, but maybe I’ll get that this year.